Roasted Green Beans and Red Peppers

 - Season the cooked beans with salt and pepper to taste and serve hot.

-Roasted Green Beans with Mushrooms, Balsamic, and Parmesan
+Roasted Green Beans and Red Peppers

 - 1 heaping tablespoon of minced garlic